 Usually in these books, the oddball misfit is used to present a counter to the messed-up world, to be an example that not everything has gone downhill: Winston in 1984, John in Brave New World, Montag in Fahrenheit 451 . . . but maybe it is my mistake to have had these seminal works anywhere in my head as I read Shteyngart.
 They encapsulated the creeping horror of a world gone wrong—a few tweaks from our own—and gave us struggling individuals worth cheering for.
 Lenny is not a hero, not even when compared to the fellow slackers of his culture.
 Eunice is no prize.
 Because the only thing in this book that attempts to wear the mantle of “Plot” is their fumbling luv cxn, there’s nothing here to get behind, no one to root for, and no reason to continue reading.
 Sure, Super Sad True Love Story is not so serious as 1984, but it still needs to eke out an ending and produce a single compelling character.
 I finished it only so I would have something to say here.

 Lenny fears dying.
 If you want to read a book about the fear of death, read Don DeLillo’s White Noise.
 If you want a dystopian fantasy, read any of the three I mentioned earlier.

-Overall: 2.5.
-There are flashes of brilliance.
+Overall: 2.5 (out of 5.0) There are flashes of brilliance.
 Condense this whole sloppy mess into a short story where the satire can shine and it’d be something.
 As is, it isn’t satisfying.